UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 For this to work, there’s a few extra things we need to do.

-It’s important that you wrap these inside of a function so we’re going to call this function `test_exponent_a_list`.
+It’s important that you wrap these inside of a function, so we’re going to call this function `test_exponent_a_list`.

 This does not need any function arguments because we just want the test